d6u/algorithms/hard_summary.md

     [1, 3], [6, 7]

 _Follow up: What if there are lots of merges and the number of disjoint intervals are small compared to the data stream's size?_

+## 380. Insert Delete GetRandom O(1)

+_Design a data structure that supports all following operations in average O(1) time._

+- _insert(val): Inserts an item val to the set if not already present._
+- _remove(val): Removes an item val from the set if present._
+- _getRandom: Returns a random element from current set of elements.
+Each element must have the same probability of being returned._

+    Example:

+    // Init an empty set.
+    RandomizedSet randomSet = new RandomizedSet();

+    // Inserts 1 to the set.
+Returns true as 1 was inserted successfully. randomSet.insert(1);

+    // Returns false as 2 does not exist in the set. randomSet.remove(2);

+    // Inserts 2 to the set, returns true.
+Set now contains [1,2]. randomSet.insert(2);

+    // getRandom should return either 1 or 2 randomly.
+    randomSet.getRandom();

+    // Removes 1 from the set, returns true.
+Set now contains [2]. randomSet.remove(1);

+    // 2 was already in the set, so return false. randomSet.insert(2);

+    // Since 1 is the only number in the set, getRandom always return 1. randomSet.getRandom();